bnadlerjr/lightrail/README.md

 end
 ```

-3. Lightrail does not ship with its own repo.
-Use your application's repo:
+3. Configure Lightrail.
+Lightrail does not ship with its own repo.
+Use your application's repo.
+You must also specify a message bus adapter and connection URI.

 ```
+config :lightrail,
+  message_bus: Lightrail.RabbitMQ.Adapter,
+  message_bus_uri: "amqp://guest:guest@localhost:5672",
-config :lightrail, repo: MyApp.Repo
+  repo: MyApp.Repo
 ```

 4. Create a migration for the message tables by running: